OpenVnmrJ/ovjTools/README.md

 ### Virtual Machine Container

-The only requirement is to have the free tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your build machine.
+The only requirement to build in a VM is to have the free tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your build machine.
 This method will save you the trouble of installing and configuring an operating system.

 ### EL6 (RHEL/CentOS 6)